 Sierra Leone has one of the lowest GDP per capita on earth.
 Its economy and plans were devastated by the 2014/15 Ebola virus and downturn in world commodity prices.
 Dependent on budget support from the international community, less than 2% of the population have paid employment and over 60% earn less than £2 per day.
 Hundreds of thousands live in the most appalling slum conditions and many are annually made homeless by rainy season floods and landfalls.
 This situation has worsened during the COVID pandemic.

 The Project provides support for those urgently needing relief and live with significant financial hardship in the poorest slum areas of Freetown.
 They lack the most basic essentials of clean water, education, employment, healthcare and decent homes.

 The vision is to enable 2,000 people to have a transformed life in this village.
 Each home that is built offers a family a new life with a direct cost of £4,700 each.
-The primary school that will ultimately have 14 classrooms and enable 560 children to receive a much-needed education.